What objections do your customers have and how do you handle them?

-Example: I thought there was no way I would be able to learn Quickbooks by myself in just one hour but with Jane’s self-study course, I did!
+Example: I thought there was no way I would be able to learn QuickBooks by myself in just one hour, but with Jane’s new self-study course, I did!
 Now I don’t have to pay an accountant to manage my books for me.

 Your “About Me” page

 Your website’s About Me page is a great place to demonstrate that you understand the objections people have or the problems they need solving because you had them too.